-This new course introduces fundamentals of plasma simulations by following the content of my recent textbook.
+This course introduces fundamentals of plasma simulations by following the content of my recent textbook.
 We start by reviewing basic programming principles as well as numerical techniques such as Finite Difference.
-We then learn how to develop a fully kinetic simulation of plasma in a grounded box utilizing the Particle in Cell (PIC) method.
-Next we cover particle-fluid hybrid approaches, material interactions, and collisions.
-From there, we have a crash course on the Finite Element Method, Eulerian (fluid) approaches, and electromagnetics.
-We close the course by introducing parallel computing using multithreading, MPI, and CUDA.
-At the end of the course, you should have a good understanding of the underlying principles behind PIC and MHD methods, and be able to develop your own 1D, 2D, and 3D plasma simulation codes The course also cover post-processing and data visualization.
+We then learn how to develop a fully kinetic simulation of plasma oscillating in a grounded box using the Particle in Cell (PIC) method.
+Next we cover hybrid particle-fluid approaches, material interactions, and collisions.
+From there, we review the Finite Element Method, Eulerian (fluid) approaches, and electromagnetics.
+The course closes by introducing high performance computing based on multithreading, MPI, and CUDA.
+At the end of the course, you should have a good understanding of the underlying principles behind PIC and MHD methods, and be able to develop your own 1D, 2D, and 3D plasma simulation codes.
+The course also cover post-processing and data visualization.
 Use this link to register, and select “Plasma Sim Methods” as the course.

-In order to participate, please obtain a copy of my 2019 book Plasma Simulations by Example, available from Routledge (CRC Press), Amazon, Barnes & Noble, or other similar book vendors.
+While not absolutely required, if possible, please obtain a copy of Brieda, Plasma Simulations by Example, available from Routledge (CRC Press), Amazon, Barnes & Noble, or other similar book vendors.
 Given the large amount of material to be covered, the book will serve as a valuable resource for additional detail that does not fit into the allotted time slot.

 Below you will find example output from codes to be developed as well as example of lecture slides from prior courses.